ghsnd/connector-architecture-wiki/Runner.md

 js:JsProcess a :ProcessClass;
-    :supportsChannel :WSChannel, js:JsChannel. # and more
+    :supportsChannel :HttpChannel, js:JsChannel. # and more

 js:JsProcessorShape a sh:NodeShape;      # Shacl shape for validation
   sh:targetClass js:JsProcess;